virdiggg/seeder-ci3/README.md

 cd c:/xampp/htdocs/codeigniter && php index.php app migrate
 ```
 #### How to run rollback migration: `php index.php <your controller name> <your function name> [--args]`.
 - Add `--to=1` to run migration number <args>.
 Optional.
-Default is the latest number in your database.
+Default is the latest number in your database min 1.
 ```
 cd c:/xampp/htdocs/codeigniter && php index.php app rollback --to=1
 ```